Headshot of Dr.Tze M. Loo

 Book Chapters

-“The Politics of Japan’s Use of World Heritage: From Ratifying the World Heritage Convention to the Mozu-Furuichi Tumulus Clusters,” in Aike P. Rots and Mark Teeuwen (eds.), Sacred Heritage in Japan: UNESCO, “Traditional Culture,” and the Changing Shapes of Japanese Religion (forthcoming from Routledge)
+“The Politics of Japan’s Use of World Heritage: From Ratifying the World Heritage Convention to the Mozu-Furuichi Tumulus Clusters” in Aike P. Rots and Mark Teeuwen (eds.), Sacred Heritage in Japan (New York: Routledge, 2020)

 “Singapore: Commemoration and Reconciliation,” in Daqing Yang and Mike Mochizuki (eds.), Anniversary Politics: Commemorations of WWII in the Asia Pacific in 2015 (Lanham: Lexington Books, 2018)